The Spirit of Christmas (short films)

-The Spirit of Christmas is the title given to two adult stop motion animated short films created by the duo Trey Parker and Matt Stone.
-The two films were released at different periods—the first in 1992, and the second in 1995—and form the basis for the animated series South Park, the latter short featuring more established depictions of the series' setting and characters.
-To differentiate between them, the respective films have been retroactively referred to as Jesus vs. Frosty and Jesus vs. Santa.
+The Spirit of Christmas is the title given to two animated short films created by the duo Trey Parker and Matt Stone.
+The films, animated with cutout animation, were respectively released in 1992 and 1995 and form the basis for the animated series South Park, with the latter short featuring more established depictions of the series' setting and characters.
+To differentiate between them, they have been retroactively referred to as Jesus vs. Frosty and Jesus vs. Santa.
 A clip of both films appears on two respective billboards during the opening sequence for South Parks first four seasons (prior to the fourth season episode "Fourth Grade").

 1992 film (Jesus vs. Frosty)

 Plot

-A group of four boys are building their own Frosty the Snowman, and in the spirit of the song, use a magic top hat to bring him to life, despite the warnings of one of the boys.
-The snowman quickly develops a psychopathic disposition, proceeding to kill one of the boys, Kenny, to the other boys' shock.
+In South Park, Colorado, 1992, a group of four 10-year-old boys are building their own Frosty the Snowman, and in the spirit of the song, use a "magic" top hat to bring him to life, despite the warnings of one of the boys.
+The snowman quickly develops a psychopathic disposition, proceeding to kill one of the boys, Kenny-who looks like Eric Cartman-to the other boys' shock.

 The boys seek aid from what appears to be Santa Claus.
 He reveals himself to be Frosty and kills another of the boys.
 The two remaining boys run away toward a Nativity scene.
 Jesus emerges from the scene and defeats Frosty by slicing off his hat with his halo.
 After Jesus returns to the scene, the two boys realize the purported "true" meaning of Christmas: presents.
 A goat sniffs on Kenny's corpse, as the boys return to their homes to find presents hidden by their parents.